microsoft/verona/docs/motivation.md

 If we want to describe a relation between `C` and `D`, we can only do so by subtyping them under a trait.

-* Question: There is a case to be made for not allowing inheritance from a class, since this allows unanticipated code reuse.
+There is a case to be made for not allowing inheritance from a class, since this allows unanticipated code reuse.
 This might however also be a positive.
-The question if we want to allow it remains open.

 ##### Trait inheritance
 Traits can be used for inheritance with their default methods.